gluk256/misc/rng4ethereum/petrification.md

 Daniel A. Nagy <nagydani@epointsystem.org>

+## Warning

+Computer simulation has yilded negative results.

+This algorithm is probably useless.

 ## Introduction
 The objective of the presented algorithm is to generate a fair random bit after *k* blocks in face of an adversary controlling
 0 < *m* ≪ 1 of overall hashing power.
 We assume that *m* < 1/2, because otherwise the blockchain project would be prone to 51%-attack.